Launch Dog Training Program

 The Launch dog training program is our Two week board-and-train program.
 This is an immersive training environment, and the fastest way for your dog to learn the desired behaviors.
-Dogs in our Launch dog training program do not stay in a facility, but in one of our trainers homes.
+Dogs in our Launch Training program stay and train with one of our trainers.
 Since most problems are in a home environment, it simply makes sense to train in one.
 This is also a critical reason why we will not accept any dog into the Launch program without meeting them first.
 As we have many dogs under our care at any given time, we will not take aggressive/reactive animals into this program for safety reasons.

 During their board and train, Launch dogs will attend group classes, lessons, demo sessions, and join us on outings such as park trips, shopping center expeditions, and even running basic errands to work on car manners.
 When Launch dogs are ready to go home, most can walk off leash in their neighborhood, they have learned all of the basic obedience commands, sit/stays, down/stay, place as well as all other commands listed on our website.
 We want to build happy confident dogs, and this is done by setting clear boundaries and expectations for them.